dr. Sofie Van Gassen (PhD)

 Research focus

 My research focuses on the development of computational techniques to aid in the analysis of flow cytometry data.
 Where traditional analysis becomes slow and biased towards expected cell populations for high-dimensional datasets, the use of algorithmic tools allows to apply a more comprehensive analysis.
-I have developed the FlowSOM algorithm, which can automatically identify cell populations, and the FloReMi algorithm, which can be used to find correlations between identified populations and the patient survival time.
-We are now starting to apply these techniques onto clinical datasets.
+Our group has developed the FlowSOM algorithm, which can automatically identify cell populations, the FloReMi algorithm, which can be used to find correlations between identified populations and the patient survival time, the CytoNorm algorithm to correct batch effects and the PeacoQC algorithm to evaluate stability of the measurements over time.
+We are also developing pipelines to apply these algorithms on clinical datasets, collaborating with clinical researchers to gain deeper insights into the patient cohorts.

 Biography